First Snow Of Season For Parts Of Midwest, Northeast | Weather.com

 Colder, finally: It hasn't felt like winter is around the corner in the South recently.
 Instead, the region saw its warmest first two weeks of any November on record for dozens of cities from Texas to Florida to the southern Appalachians, according to the Southeast Regional Climate Center.

-And that's where the coming reality check will be felt most.
+And that's where this reality check will be felt most.

-This colder air should quickly spill over the rest of the South, lower Midwest and East Thursday.
-It will likely hang in over the Southeast through the weekend.
+This colder air should hang in over the Southeast through the weekend.

 We have some sample forecast low temperatures in the map below.
-Lows in the 30s and 40s will be common in the South, possibly into parts of northern Florida.
+Lows in the 30s and 40s will be common in the Southeast, including northern Florida.
 The Florida Peninsula may have some chilly mornings in the 40s and 50s.
 Meanwhile, highs in the 40s and a few 30s will be the rule in the Midwest and interior Northeast through the end of the week.

 (MAPS: 10-Day US Forecast Highs and Lows)